gardener/documentation/website/documentation/050-tutorials/content/howto/insecure-configuration/_index.md

 {{% howto_img "" "./images/teaser.svg" %}}

 ## Increasing the Security of all Gardener Stakeholders
-In the last summer, the [Gardener team](https://github.com/gardener/gardener) worked on assessing the security of different Gardener managed Kubernetes installations.
-The goal of this ongoing work is to increase the security of all Gardener stakeholders in the Open Source community.
+In summer 2018, the [Gardener project team](https://github.com/gardener/gardener) asked [Kinvolk](https://kinvolk.io/) to execute several penetration tests in its role as third-party contractor.
+The goal of this ongoing work is to increase the security of all Gardener stakeholders in the open source community.
 Following the Gardener architecture, the control plane of a Gardener managed shoot cluster resides in the corresponding seed cluster.
 This is a [Control-Plane-as-a-Service](https://kubernetes.io/blog/2018/05/17/gardener/#kubernetes-control-plane) with a [network air gap](https://kubernetes.io/blog/2018/05/17/gardener/#network-air-gap).